Installation

 Next Steps

-- Quick Start - Run your first interview
+- Quick Start - Run your first check

 - Local Development - Test your MCP server during development